TappNetwork/Filament-Library/PERMISSIONS.md

 ### "Method not found" errors

-If you see errors like `canViewRootLibraryItems()`, the plugin provides fallback implementations.
-The permission system will work without requiring the `HasLibraryAccess` trait on your User model.
+If you see errors like `canViewRootLibraryItems()`, these methods have been moved to the `LibraryItemPolicy`.
+The permission system now uses Laravel's standard policy pattern for authorization.

 ### Performance issues